aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-08-the-great-umbraco-api-misconception.md

---- cson
+---
   title: "The great Umbraco API misconception"
   metaTitle: "The great Umbraco API misconception"
   description: "Sometimes the truth hurts"
   revised: "2010-10-04"
   date: "2010-04-08"
-tags: ["umbraco","cms",".net","caution"]
+  tags:
+    - "umbraco"
+    - "cms"
+    - ".net"
+    - "caution"
   migrated: "true"
-urls: ["/the-great-umbraco-api-misconception"]
+  urls:
+    - "/the-great-umbraco-api-misconception"
-summary: """
+  summary: ""

-"""
 ---
 When Umbraco 4 was released it was a very exciting that there was an event model around everything in the back-end.
 This meant you could more powerful ActionHandlers firing on pre and post events (even though they are named against the standard .NET naming conventions).